DuckRaGod/Python_Todo_console/README.md

  -load
  -rename
  -delete
- -show amount of done to total and percentage of done: 10/100 | done - 10%
+ -show amount of done to total and percentage of done.
+Example( 10/100 | done - 10%).